 Your Personal Gear

-Although it is recommended to pack light for clothes, it is also necessary to make sure you have what you need.
+Although it is recommended to pack light clothes, it is also necessary to ensure you have what you need.
 Camping apparel is the perfect example of quality over quantity: choose your outerwear wisely, as one good light rain jacket will give you more valuable protection than two non-waterproof coats.

 For everything waterproof, especially your shoes and your jacket, Gore-Tex is always the best option for protection and comfort if your budget allows it.
 You should also make sure you have enough clothing for at least three layers a day: living in the great outdoors requires more protection and heat than other vacation options.

 If your packing space tolerates it, bringing a tarp along can greatly improve your comfort level during your trip.
 You can either lay it under your tent for added protection or hang it overhead in case of rain.
 It will keep you dry outside instead of being cramped inside your tent for hours – or days; your gear will also be usable and not soaked.

 If bringing a tarp with you is out of the question due to packing constraints, make sure you have real waterproof clothing readily available and a change of dry clothes – socks are the most vital in this case, as wet feet are most uncomfortable.
 It is also advantageous to devise an efficient shoe-drying technique; creativity is often the key to outdoor comfort.

 Food is life – and a major aspect to take into consideration.
 Bringing food that is easy to prepare and to store is highly recommended.
 Adding a cooler to your gear is an advantage if you have a vehicle.

 You should also decide well in advance how you will cook your meals: open fire, camping stove, barbecue?
 That will have consequences on both the food and the gear you bring.
 Cooking utensils and equipment are available for any cooking method, but you should make sure yours is adapted to your culinary ambitions as well as to your packing constraints.